vvickedvveb/find-duplicates-in-list-/README.md

-# find Duplicates In A List
+# Find Duplicates In A List

 Find Duplicates in a List in Python.
 Includes a hard to read one-liner comprehension (Seriously, I wrote this not too long ago and had to stare at it a bit.) and sets to find duplicates from a List.